 Tiny rose cells are the starring ingredient in this shape-shifting product, which transforms from gel to oil to lotion as you continue to lather.

-An Amazon favorite, this French product uses fruit acids as its chief exfoliant.
+This French product uses fruit acids as its chief exfoliant.

 Thanks to a hefty dose of soothing Chrysanthellum extract, this formula is particularly good for those prone to redness and inflammation.